As every parent knows, safety and comfort are of paramount importance for your child.

 - Canopy doesn’t extend fully

-Peg Perego Primo Viaggio–Best Safety Infant Car Seat
+Peg Perego Primo Viaggio – Best Safety Infant Car Seat

 Retailing at close to $300, the Peg Perego Primo Viaggio sits opulently at the very top of the high-end newborn baby car seat market.
+If nothing is too good for your precious prince or princess, this may be just the ticket!

 Immediately upon unboxing I noticed the fine Italian fresco jersey upholstery and realized I was dealing with a superior product.
 This fabric is fully breathable so no more sweaty journeys on a hot summer’s day – Moreover, this seat looks and feels so comfy that I wouldn’t mind sleeping in it myself if it was up-scaled to adult size!